Discussion: View Thread

 In my own experience, I can attest that I still see flow monitors being calibrated during the data collection process by means of field measurements.

-Subsequently, model validation continues to be an iterative process against this data.
+Subsequently, model calibration and validation continues to be an iterative process against this data, with calibration of the model occuring first, and validation coming second, ideally against a different data set.

 I am less well informed on how we use the word verification.
 It feels somewhat circular, and points back to our first word - calibration.
 I've mostly heard it used when someone is describing what size storm events a given model was validated against, usually with the intent of pointing out that this given model may not be able to be trusted when used to predict a response to a storm event of a drastically different size.